Vadlamudi04/ASIC_DESIGN/README.md

    ```

-### Task2: Compile and verify using RISC-V GNU Compiler and optimize the compilation using O1 and Ofast.:
+### Task2: Compile and verify using RISC-V GNU Compiler and optimize the compilation using O1 and Ofast:

 #### Using O1 optimization